wangshuangkc/HeadFirstDesignPatterns/README.md

 * Favor composition over inheritance
 * Program to interfaces, not implementations
 * Strive for loosely coupled designs between objects that interact
-* Classes should be open for extension but closed for modification.
+* Classes should be open for extension but closed for modification
+* Depend on abstractions, do not depend on concrete classes

 ## OO Patterns